thecoderunner/busconnect/README.md

 This app relies on the PTV API, documented here http://timetableapi.ptv.vic.gov.au/swagger/ui/index Before you can start using the PTV you will need to register for an API key, which can be done here https://www.ptv.vic.gov.au/about-ptv/ptv-data-and-reports/digital-products/ptv-timetable-api/

+If you want contribute, first clone it and create a file called "config.js" in the js folder.
+Then add your API key as a variable called "key".